-(2) Assumes that in the event of a change in control, Mr. Emery will receive an additional three years of credited and vesting service and the other Named Executive Officers will receive an additional two years of credited and vesting service towards the benefit accrual under the Defined Benefit Pension Plan, Pension Restoration Benefit, Pension Equalization Plan and 2007 Pension Equalization Plan.
-Assumes that each Named Executive Officer's pension compensation for the additional years of credited service is equal to the highest rate of salary earned in the one year period prior to the change in control.

-(3) Welfare benefits include medical coverage, dental coverage, life insurance, short-term disability coverage and long-term disability coverage.
-The calculation assumes that the Named Executive Officer does not take employment with another employer following termination and that the Named Executive Officer elects
+- (2) Assumes that in the event of a change in control, Mr. Emery will receive an additional three years of credited and vesting service and the other Named Executive Officers will receive an additional two years of credited and vesting service towards the benefit accrual under the Defined Benefit Pension Plan, Pension Restoration Benefit and Pension Equalization Plans.
+Assumes that each Named Executive Officer's pension compensation for the additional years of credited service is equal to the highest rate of salary earned in the one year period prior to the change in control and that each Named Executive Officer will commence all benefits at the earliest eligible date.
+This is age 55 for Messrs.
+Emery, Evans and Helmers.
+Because Mr. Ohlmacher is age 57, he is already retiree eligible.
+Mr. Cleberg is not vested in the retirement plans therefore his incremental pension value is zero. - (3) Welfare benefits include medical coverage, dental coverage, life insurance, short-term disability coverage and long-term disability coverage.
+The calculation assumes that the Named Executive Officer does not take employment with another employer following termination and that the Named Executive Officer elects continued welfare benefits until retirement and retiree medical benefits thereafter.
+Retirement is assumed to occur at the earliest eligible date.
+The earliest eligible date is age 55 for Messrs.
+Emery, Evans and Helmers.
+Mr. Ohlmacher is already eligible for retiree medical, therefore there is no incremental value for retiree medical benefits in his results.
+Mr. Cleberg is non-vested in all retirement plans, therefore there will be no retirement event otherwise ending the continuation of welfare benefits and therefore his welfare benefits are assumed to continue to age 65. - (4) In the event of retirement, death or disability, the acceleration of equity awards represents the acceleration of unvested restricted stock and assumes no payout of the pro-rata share of the performance shares for the January 1, 2007 to December 31, 2009 and January 1, 2008 to December 31, 2010 performance periods.
+We assumed no payout of the performance shares because the total shareholder returns were negative for each outstanding performance period as of December 31, 2008.
+In the event of retirement, only the unvested restricted stock that was granted prior to December 10, 2007 has accelerated vesting.

-- continued welfare benefits until retirement and retiree medical benefits thereafter.
-Retirement is assumed to occur at age 65 for all the Named Executive Officers except Mr. Ohlmacher for which we have assumed retirement will occur at age 62 because he is already retiree eligible (see Note 6 to this table). - In the event of retirement, death or disability, the acceleration of equity awards represents the acceleration of unvested restricted stock, the payout of the pro-rata share of the performance shares calculated at target levels for the January 1, 2006 to December 31, 2008 and January 1, 2007 to December 31, 2009 performance periods. - In the event of a change in control or an involuntary or good reason termination after a change in control, the acceleration of equity awards represents the acceleration of unvested restricted stock, the payout of the pro-rata share of the performance shares calculated as if the performance period ended on December 31, 2007 for the January 1, 2006 to December 31, 2008 and January 1, 2007 to December 31, 2009 performance periods. - The valuation of the restricted stock was based upon the closing price of our common stock on December 31, 2007 and the valuation of the performance shares was based on the average closing price of our common stock for the last 20 trading days of 2007.
-Actual amounts to be paid out at the time of separation from the Company may vary significantly based upon the market value of our common stock at that time. - (5) The calculation of the excise tax and gross-up amount is based on the Internal Revenue Code Section 4999 excise tax rate of 20 percent, a 35 percent federal income tax rate, a 1.45 percent Medicare tax rate and a 4.63 percent Colorado state income tax rate that applies to Mr. Ohlmacher only. - (6) Because Mr. Ohlmacher is age 56, he is already retiree eligible.
-Therefore, in the event of a change in control he can begin receiving pension benefits on an undiscounted basis at age 62.
-The calculations assume he will continue to receive active welfare benefits until age 62 and that he will begin receiving pension benefits at that time.
-The other Named Executive Officers are not retiree eligible, therefore the calculations assume they will continue to receive active welfare benefits until age 65 and that they will begin receiving pension benefits at that time.
+In the event of a change in control or an involuntary or good reason termination after a change in control, the acceleration of equity awards represents the acceleration of unvested restricted stock, the payout of the pro-rata share of the performance shares calculated as if the performance period ended on December 31, 2008 for the January 1, 2007 to December 31, 2009 and January 1, 2008 to December 31, 2010 performance periods.

+The valuation of the restricted stock was based upon the closing price of our common stock on December 31, 2008 and the valuation of the performance shares was based on the average closing price of our common stock for the last 20 trading days of 2008.
+Actual amounts to be paid out at the time of separation from the Company may vary significantly based upon the market value of our common stock at that time.

+(5) The calculation of the excise tax and gross-up amount is based on the Internal Revenue Code Section 4999 excise tax rate of 20 percent, a 35 percent federal income tax rate, a 1.45 percent Medicare tax rate and a 4.63 percent Colorado state income tax rate that applies to Mr. Ohlmacher only.